 The real truth was, that, disguised in a practical effect, I deeply wanted to see how silver hair will look on me.
 I didn’t have any special apps like The Right Hairstyles’ Virtual Makeover to try on my future look.

 I had wanted that for many years, but having lived in a more traditional society where women, independently of their age, had to look young, I hadn’t found the determination up to then.
 I have always found well-groomed gray-haired women to be elegant and confident, and this was the moment for me.
 I really wanted to experience how embracing my natural hair will look will feel.
 September 2015 was my last hair coloring; now I just had to be patient, and stick to my decision.

-Almost half a year has passed, I had almost completely gotten rid of the remaining tint, and I was really comfortable my new silver look, I felt happy with my image.
+Almost half a year of my gray hair transition story has passed, I had almost completely gotten rid of the remaining tint, and I was really comfortable my new silver look, I felt happy with my image.

 I realized that embracing my silver hair made me embrace aging, too.
 I started feeling more confident and freer than ever.
 I was becoming aware of the benefits that come with age: Wisdom, experience that leads to empathy for others, and a sort of peaceful pride for the life I have created.
-A conscious awareness that all that I was was the product of own choices.
+Conscious awareness that all that I was was the product of my own choices.